Quantum Optics Fundamentals

 Qubit

-Quantum bit — the basic unit of quantum information.
-Unlike a classical bit (0 or 1), a qubit can be in superposition of both states simultaneously.
+Quantum bit — basic unit of quantum information.
+Can exist in superposition of |0⟩ and |1⟩ simultaneously.

 Photon